vmleon/oci-multiplayer-old/livelabs/devops/clean/clean.md

-# Lab 7: Clean Up (Optional)
+# Clean Up (Optional)

 ## Introduction

+It is always a good practice to clean up after you learned about OCI DevOps.
+With Terraform and Kubernetes the process is very simple.

+Estimated Lab Time: 10 minutes

+### Objectives

 In this optional lab, you are going to clean the resources created during the workshop.

-Estimated Lab Time: 5 minutes

 ### Prerequisites